manderson-it/cfr-python-to-sql/README.md

 - One serverless VPC connector
 - One SQL instance with PostgreSQL 15
 - One GCE instance
+  - GSA also has `run.invoker` IAM role to trigger Cloud Functions
   - spot
   - shuts down after a maximum of four hours runtime
 - Artifact Registry